 In addition, Jennifer is regularly engaged to speak at community-based events on a range of topics, including post-traumatic stress disorder, trauma, critical incident stress, resiliency, work-

 life balance, non-verbal communication, and stress management.
 In 2016, she organized a sold-out gala in conjunction with Wounded Warriors Canada called PTSD911: An Evening Hope, benefiting veterans, first responders, and their families.

-Dr. Primmer volunteers her time with Military Minds Inc. – an international organization comprised of combat veterans offering peer support services for veterans with post-traumatic stress disorder.
+In her spare time, Jennifer volunteers with Military Minds Inc. – an international organization comprised of combat veterans offering peer support services for veterans with post-traumatic stress disorder.
 As the resident “Doc”, she creates programs to assist veterans and their families overcome the struggles associated with occupational stress injuries.